awillats/clinc/planning/writing_tasks.md

   - Add example demonstrating why location of stimulation matters to "The inferential power of interventions..." paragraphs
   - **(Matt-done)** editing pass on last paragraph, qualify last paragraph (lean toward 'we are starting simple, blazing a trail for future research')

-- [ ] Describe what 'reachability' is (we're interested in net directional impact of one node on another, which includes both effects from direct and indirect connections)

 - [x] pull from `th`